Angry workers could doom France's Sarkozy

 “Sarkozy’s 2007 message resonated with blue-collar workers, as income is their top concern, but he has lost his credibility on purchasing power and employment,” said Eric Bonnet, head of political studies at pollster BVA.
 “His popularity is especially low among workers.
 They don’t trust him at all.”

-Both mainstream candidates put the fight against industrial decline at the heart of their campaign, with Sarkozy vowing to lower labor costs and Hollande vowing investment in innovation.
+Both mainstream candidates put the fight against industrial decline at the heart of their campaign, with Sarkozy vowing to lower labour costs and Hollande vowing investment in innovation.

 Neither seems to have convinced their target audience.
 Workers at plants suffering closures and redundancies say they are tired of empty promises and political ideology.

 “We’ve been betrayed for 40 years now.
-We have no more time for speeches and promises,” said Edouard Martin, a CFDT union official leading the Florange workers, who were tear-gassed by police last month when they sought a meeting with Sarkozy.
+We have no more time for speeches and promises,” said Edouard Martin, a CFDT union offical leading the Florange workers, who were tear-gased by police last month when they sought a meeting with Sarkozy.

-Melenchon has picked up ears on factory floors with his promises to raise the minimum wage to 1,700 euros a month from 1,400 and ban profitable firms from laying off workers.
+Melenchon has pricked up ears on factory floors with his promises to raise the minimum wage to 1,700 euros a month from 1,400 and ban profitable firms from laying off workers.

 By late February, a survey by TNS-Sofres found 35 percent of respondents thought Melenchon would defend workers best, giving Hollande 30 percent, Sarkozy 12 percent and Le Pen 10 percent.